hdd1013/DynamicWSB/Readme.txt

 Usage:
 You MUST make the settings folder to be "scriptname"+"Settings", and you also NEED a valid settings.ini inside the folder.
-You can change the script/exe filename, but the Settings Folder must be renamed as well in such cases.
+You can change the script/exe filename, but the Settings Folder must be renamed as well in such cases. (i.e. a.exe -> aSettings, downloads.exe -> downloadsSettings)

 License: MIT